 If your band failed, and you find yourself hungrier than you were in the months right after surgery, a revision may also be necessary.

-Know that if you do need gastric band revision surgery, you're not alone.
+If you need gastric band revision surgery, you're not alone.
 Up to a third of patients who had gastric band surgery need a revision to maintain weight loss or continue to lose weight.

 You may be a candidate for sleeve gastrectomy, in which a portion of the stomach is removed entirely, leaving a banana-like structure.
 With sleeve gastrectomy, the changes to the size of your stomach are permanent, so you eat less and experience changes in the hormones affecting appetite.

-With gastric bypass, Dr. Moeinolmolki divides your stomach into a small upper pouch for food processing and a larger lower portion that is bypassed.
-You have a permanently smaller stomach, so you get full fast, and with time you'll also experience alterations in the hormones that affect appetite.
+With gastric bypass, Dr. Moeinolmolki divides your stomach into a small upper pouch for food processing and a larger lower portion bypassed.
+You have a permanently smaller stomach, so you get full fast, and with time, you'll also experience alterations in the hormones that affect appetite.